dapr/community/steering-and-technical-committee-charter.md

  - [owner role](https://github.com/orgs/dapr/people?query=role%3Aowner) in the Dapr org.
  - Admin role on the Dapr Discord server.

 The current committee consists of 7 members.
-The committee can expand up to 11 seats.
+The committee can expand up to 11 seats always maintaining an odd number.

 The current membership of the STC is: